Brian Anderson Player Props: Brewers vs. Cubs

 Brian Anderson At The Plate

-- Anderson is hitting .227 with 11 doubles, a triple, nine home runs and 34 walks.
+- Anderson has 11 doubles, a triple, nine home runs and 34 walks while batting .227.

+- In 58.2% of his 79 games this season, Anderson has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has homered in 8.9% of his games this season, and 2.9% of his trips to the plate.
+- Looking at the 79 games he has played this season, he's homered in seven of them (8.9%), and in 2.9% of his trips to the dish.

-- Anderson has had an RBI in 23 games this season (29.1%), including nine multi-RBI outings (11.4%).
+- In 23 games this year (29.1%), Anderson has picked up an RBI, and in nine of those games (11.4%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 29 games this season (36.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.